SciMDR: Advancing Scientific Multimodal Document Reasoning: Introduction

 As illustrated in \autoref{fig:intro}, to resolve this \emph{faithfulness-realism dilemma}, we propose a new data synthesis paradigm that decouples faithfulness and realism across two stages.
 The first stage deliberately reduces data synthesis difficulty by structuring synthesis around isolated, claim-centric units and a backward construction to ensure \emph{faithfulness}, while the second stage reintroduces full-document complexity during training instance construction to achieve \emph{realism}.
 Specifically, our approach first prioritizes \textit{faithfulness} through synthesis stage.
 By operating on small, verifiable, and atomic contexts, this stage allows a generator to reliably produce grounded QA pairs and their detailed Chain-of-Thought (CoT) rationales~\cite{wei2022chain}.
 By constraining the core task and minimizing auxiliary demands, the generator is better positioned to produce trustworthy outputs.
 Second, we address \textit{realism} via a training instance construction stage.
 We re-embed this golden QA-CoT pair within its original, full-document context.
 This design is the key to our solution: the model is presented with a realistic, \textit{in-the-wild} task, but is simultaneously equipped with the precise CoT as ground truth.
 This demonstration teaches the model both \textit{how to find the evidence} and \textit{how to use evidence to answer questions}, bridging the gap between faithful synthesis and realistic application.
-Using this pipeline, we construct \data{}, a new, large-scale (300K QA pairs from 20K papers) dataset for multimodal scientific document reasoning.
+Using this pipeline, we construct \data{}, a new, large-scale (300K QA pairs from 20K papers) dataset for multimodal scientific document reasoning, enabling models to be trained to help users understand central claims, supporting evidence, mechanisms, and comparisons under realistic full-document conditions.